SAP-samples/cloud-sfsf-benefits-ext/README.md

 * Benefits

-  Benefits portfolio is managed here.
+  See a list and manage all available benefits in the benefits' portfolio.

 * Campaigns

-  You can see and manage campaign details.
+  Add and edit benefits campaigns and their details.

-As *employee*, you can edit your active campaign benefit orders and view your past orders.
+As an *employee*, you can edit your active campaign benefit orders and view your past orders.

-By default the application has hardcoded benefits list and no campaigns.
-It is advisable to login with HR Manager user first *("nnnn")* and create some campaign, from the campaign menu.
-Then login as some managed employee *("cgrant")* to add benefits to your order.
+By default, the application has a benefits list that is hardcoded and no campaigns added.
+We recommend that you first log in to the application with the HR Manager user first *("nnnn")* and to add a benefits campaign.
+Next, log in as an employee *("cgrant")* and add benefits to your order.

 Authors
 -------